AjayTomar3342/DataBot/README.md

   **NOTE:**
 * Since, the libraries used in the project are updated by the original developers regularly, some function/functions may not run as expected.
 This project will be regularly updated as per the updated libraries requirement, but if project does not run at any give time when you pull the project, it may be due to the library change, rather than a coding issue.
 This repository is last updated as per latest libraries on 31/12/2024.

 * This program has been tested on both MacOS and Windows system.
 The IDE's used for testing on both these systems were PyCharm and Visual Code.
 The program worked satisfactorily for both IDE's in Windows OS but in MacOS, program faced some issues with PyCharm IDE.
 On development side, these issues were namely difficulty in changing background colour and sizing of Tkinter Window which would not be faced by end-users but would impact development of the program.
 On end-user side, the Tkinter window where user submit textual instructions does not make the text visible which might make it tough for the user to edit their instruction.
 Since these issues only show up in MacOS environment, PyCharm users operating on a Windows system will not face this issue.
+As per online research it looks like the issue with PyCharm on MacOS is due to a version issue which can only be solved from the JetBrains team.
 The alternative for MacBook users is to use VS Code for the operations of this program.

-## Procedure followed in the Project:
+## Procedure followed for various functions provided in the Project:

    * **Creation of Graphical Plots:**
    End-user opens the UI window and uploads an excel file which he/she wants to use for the creation of graphical plots (with button *Upload Excel File*).
 After uploading of this excel data file, user submits the instruction which consists of the columns to use for creation of the graphical plot (with button *Submit Instructions*).
 As default the following instruction is added in the dialog box **Please create a heatmap for Column Age, Column Id, Column Year and Column Gender**.
 Simply replace the plot type and column names so as to get desired results.
 As of now, the following graphical plots are supported for this program: Scatter Plot, Bar Plot, Line Plot, Pie Chart, Histogram, Box Plot, Area Plot, Bubble Plot, Dot Plot and Heatmap.